-Harvard’s renowned Professor Stephen Jay Gould1 is a vigorous anticreationist (and Marxist — see documentation), and perhaps the most knowledgeable student of the history of evolutionary thought and all things Darwinian.
+Harvard’s renowned Professor Stephen Jay Gould1 was a vigorous anticreationist (and Marxist — see documentation), and perhaps the most knowledgeable student of the history of evolutionary thought and all things Darwinian.
+[He passed away in 2002.]

-I’m glad he and I are on the same side about one thing at least—the real meaning of ‘Darwin’s revolution’.
-And we both agree that it’s a meaning that the vast majority of people in the world today, nearly a century and a half after Darwin, don’t really want to face up to.
-Gould argues that Darwin’s theory is inherently anti-plan, anti-purpose, anti-meaning (in other words, is pure philosophical materialism).
+We were on the same side about one thing at least—the real meaning of ‘Darwin’s revolution’.
+And we both agreed that it’s a meaning that the vast majority of people in the world today don’t really want to face up to.
+Gould argued that Darwin’s theory was inherently anti-plan, anti-purpose, anti-meaning (in other words, was pure philosophical materialism).
 Also, that Darwin himself knew this very well and meant it to be so.

 By ‘materialism’ he does not mean the drive to possess more and more material things, but the philosophical belief that matter is the only reality.
 In this belief system, matter, left to itself, produced all things, including the human brain.
 This brain then invented the idea of the supernatural, of God, of eternal life, and so forth.